Table of Contents

 ngx-admin, the most popular Angular project, provides templates to create admin dashboards.

-At number 2 is NO slug official-components-for-angular which includes Material Design components as well as the Angular CDK.
+At number 2 is Material Design for Angular which includes Material Design components as well as the Angular CDK.

 Similarly to React and Vue, the Ant Design component library NG-ZORRO is at number 4.